To Forgive, Or Not To Forgive: Is Forgiveness Required For Good Hypnosis?

 When that is done, my client feels great!
 I suggest an attitude of ongoing forgiveness toward the offender in order to keep herself free.

-Now, here is one of the most important parts of this discussion on using forgiveness in hypnotherapy.
+Now, here is one of the most important parts of this discussion on using forgiveness in hypnosis.
 The experience of forgiving the offender will have a profound affect on your client's subconscious mind!
 It has been set into an active state of reorganization, with regard to everything involved with that person and events associated with her!
 With the subconscious mind in that state of reorganization, it is highly suggestible for suggestions consistent with the experience!
 Powerfully take advantage of this moment by going into a process of directly suggesting the changes that your client came in to see you about (i.e., weight loss, sexual dysfunction, etc.).
 Tie this experience to the change, and the change will happen in a powerful and positive manner!

-Okay, so forgiveness therapy is not a simple or quick technique.
+Okay, so forgiveness work is not a simple or quick technique.
 But it works, over and over again.
 Usually we don't have to go through all of the techniques I discussed to achieve forgiveness, but it is there, if we need to use them.

 Forgiveness is not a religion.
 It is a thing that you can do, that changes how you or your client feels inside.
 It is a releasing of the feelings that are causing you or your client so many problems.
 It is NOT a releasing of an individual (the offender).
 It is a release of the anger, guilt, frustration or depression that is associated with what was done to you or your client.